It’s outdoor entertaining season. Here’s how to keep the bugs at bay.

 Keeping insects away from your home is easy.
 Keeping insects at bay without harming “good” bugs, not to mention pets and humans, is harder.
 Stinging pests can cause obvious injuries; others, such as flies and mosquitoes, may carry pathogens.
 Not every bug, though, is a bad bug.
 “Just because you can see it, doesn’t make it a problem,” says Angela Tucker, a staff entomologist for the pest-control company Terminix.

 Many insects perform a service to the environment — including ladybugs, honeybees and other pollinators — and predator bugs, such as robber flies, eat other bugs.
 “Good bugs keep bad bugs in check.
-If you kill off all the natural predators, the bad ones will go out of control,” says Ryan Smith, an organic pest-control expert in Beaverton, Ore.
+If you kill off all the natural predators, the bad ones will go out of control,” says Ryan Smith, an organic pest-control expert with Ant & Garden Organic Pest Control in Beaverton, Ore.

 Unsure how to tell which is which?
 The website pestworld.org helps consumers identify pests and insects, and it provides tips for pest proofing and control.
 To learn which insects are indigenous to your area, contact your local county extension office.
 Typically run by universities or state agriculture departments, these offices offer free advice on gardening, pests and more.